BenQuigley/WritePromptsBot/README.md

 # WritePromptsBot

 This bot creates writing prompts from open source art and a wordlist and tweets them out every day for your enjoyment.

+## Using the Heroku Scheduler

+These days, I mostly use it as an example of how to schedule a recurring event by hosting it on Heroku and using the Heroku scheduler.
+Here is how to do that:

+1. [Make a Heroku app](https://devcenter.heroku.com/articles/creating-apps) (there is a free tier at the time of this writing that works perfectly well for most scripting purposes), using whatever language you like.
+Deploy the app to Heroku.
+2. Determine the bash command to run your program.
+WritePromptsBot is a Python app, so its run command is `python3 main.py`.
+3. Use [these instructions](https://devcenter.heroku.com/articles/scheduler) to add the Heroku Scheduler add-on to your app (also free at the time of this writing).
+4. Go to your [Heroku Dashboard](https://dashboard.heroku.com).
+Click Apps, then find your app.
+   Click the "Resources" tab, then click "Heroku Scheduler" to open your scheduler configuration.
+   Click "Add Job" to schedule your event.
+Heroku will prompt you to enter the timing for when the command should run, and what command it should use to run your code (see #2).
+When you are done, click "Save Job."

+That's it!

+## About WritePromptsBot

 On Twitter: [WritePromptsBot](https://twitter.com/WritePromptsBot)